 Support Barbarian BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your Support Barbarian in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.4 and Season 16.
+Updated for Patch 2.7.5 and Season 28.

 Free of damage dealing concerns, the support Barbarian can focus on pure utility in the jewelry.
-You have three recommended rings — Obsidian Ring of the Zodiac, Band of Might and Oculus Ring — two of which you will equip and Cube the third, according to your better rolled items.
-Obsidian Ring of the Zodiac is a powerful tool for this cooldown-heavy build: benefiting greatly from the heavy Ancient Spear use, it allows for permanent uptime of crucial abilities like Ignore Pain, Threatening Shout, and War Cry.
-Band of Might will provide you with up to 80% damage reduction for the paltry requirement of a Furious Charge once every 8 seconds — a mandatory ingredient of your survival in high GRs.
+You have three recommended rings — Obsidian Ring of the Zodiac, Oculus Ring and Ring of Royal Grandeur — two of which you will equip and Cube the third, according to your better rolled items.
+Obsidian Ring of the Zodiac is a powerful tool for this cooldown-heavy build: benefiting greatly from the heavy Ancient Spear use, it allows for permanent uptime of crucial abilities like Ignore Pain, Threatening Shout, and War Cry (see this build's skills page for more information).
+Ring of Royal Grandeur is necessary to complete the 4-piece bonus of Raekor.
 Finally, the revamped Oculus Ring will provide up to the impressive 85% multiplicative damage buff in a circular area for your DPS party members to stand in.
 While its wording is vague, it does trigger off assists, and will thus work on support characters.

 To complete the jewelry, initially it is recommended to obtain an immunity amulet for a highly lethal source of elemental damage.
 Xephirian Amulet, which renders you immune to lightning, or The Star of Azkaranth against fire, are highly desirable options during lower Paragons, when your survival still is not cemented.
-With a highly progressed character, you should branch out into the increased pickup radius of Rondal's Locket to improve group utility, or a nicely rolled Hellfire Amulet of Strength with a synergistic passive like Relentless.
+With a highly progressed character, you should branch out into the increased pickup radius of Rondal's Locket to improve group utility, or even better — the doubling of Pylon duration coming from The Flavor of Time.

 A crucial piece for the Support Barbarian is the mighty belt Pride of Cassius, whose legendary power extends the duration of Ignore Pain by up to 6 seconds.
 Obtaining the maximum value of the unique bonus solidifies the uptime of your strongest mitigation buff, and thankfully the belt is common enough to obtain a BiS roll relatively quickly.
 Regardless, it can be cubed if you get a well-rolled Chilanik's Chain first; stat-wise the two belts are interchangeable, but Chilanik's Chain is easier to maximize through Kanai's Cube because of its broader legendary affix range.

-You have some wiggle room when deciding on your bracer; a case can be made for the party-wide additive damage increase of Strongarm Bracers, triggered by the Furious Charge knockup.
-Better yet though, you can take the elite-spawning Nemesis Bracers to shorten the time spent looking for champion packs — at least one elite spawner should be present in the group, and you are well suited to the task as the scout.
+You have some wiggle room when deciding on your bracer; the default recommendation is the party-wide additive damage increase of Strongarm Bracers, triggered by the Furious Charge knockup.
+Alternatively, you can take the elite-spawning Nemesis Bracers to shorten the time spent looking for champion packs — at least one elite spawner should be present in the group, and you are adequate for the task.

 Illusory Boots are a crucial piece for the mobility of the build, allowing you to ignore collision and pass freely through enemies — an indispensable bonus for a character tasked with scouting and monster control.
 These boots are farmed through Act II bounty caches, and are relatively easy to obtain with a good roll due to their fixed stats and no-range affix.
 Stat-wise, aim strictly for Toughness.